SFDO-Tooling/CumulusCI/docs/get_started.rst

 This documentation assumes that your project currently lives in a persistent org, such as a Developer Edition org or a Sandbox.
 We recommend retrieving metadata via the Metadata API (using the Salesforce CLI), followed by converting the source from Metadata API to SFDX format.

 #.
 If the metadata you want to retrieve isn't already in a package, create one.
-See `Create a Package <https://help.salesforce.com/articleView?id=creating_packages.htm>`_ in Salesforce Help.
+See `creating packages <https://help.salesforce.com/articleView?id=creating_packages.htm>`_ for more info.
     .. note:: If your project contains a managed package, ensure that the package namespace matches the namespace you entered when running ``cci project init``.
 #.
 Run the `retrieve <https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_force_mdapi.htm#cli_reference_retrieve>`_ command to extract your package metadata.